 The quinoa, black beans and tofu in this recipe are all full of protein.
-If you like a hint of spice, keep the chili powder in or, if you don’t, swap it out for something subtler.
+If you like a hint of spice, keep the chilli powder in or, if you don’t, swap it out for something subtler.

 If you like tahini, you’ll love this one.
 It’s a mixture of sweet potato, garlicky kale, quinoa and tahini.
-It’s ready in under and hour and is a good idea for a meal-prep lunch.
+It’s ready in under an hour and is a good idea for a meal-prep lunch.

 Fresh zucchini noodles, chopped veg, quinoa and sunflower seeds make up the base of this bowl, and it’s topped with an Asian-inspired peanut sauce you’re sure to love.

 If you’re after simplicity, this one is easy to make and still stacks up in the flavour department.
-You can throw in your favourite vegetables and health foods – whatever is lying around in your kitchen!
+You can throw in your favourite vegetables and healthy foods – whatever is lying around in your kitchen!